ketut-garjita/aidevtool-homeworks/hw3.md

 cat SPEC.md
 ```

-## Questions

-Answer the questions below to complete your homework.
+## Question 1: Understand the project

+Fork the Agent Relay starter repository from here.

+Ask your agent to run the project.
+Try to understand it and experiment with it.

-### 1. Which description matches the project's architecture?
+Which description matches the project's architecture?
 (1 point)

 - Agents exchange tasks directly with each other.
 - Agents claim tasks from a DB through an HTTP API.
 - Agents consume tasks from a message broker.
 - The browser stores and executes tasks.

   Solution:
   ==> Understanding the Agent Relay architecture